suika2engine/suika2/doc/reference.md

 ## @menu

-Display menu using two images.
+This command displays a menu using two images.
 `@menu` can create up to four buttons.

-Basically the first image is displayed, but while a button is pointed by mouse, the area of the button is changed to the second image.
+Basically the first image is displayed, but while a button is pointed at by the mouse, the area of the button is changed to the second image.

-Menu is not cancelable by right click.
+Menus can't be canceled using right click.

 * Usage:
 ```